harsh242bu/RPG_Game_in_Java/src/README.txt

 MarketInventory.java - Contains list of armors, weapons, spells and potions.
 Used to represent market items as well as hero backpack
 Utility.java - Utility class containing utility functions

+Board.java contains the main board with the functionality of printing the board

+BushTile.java, CaveTile.java, KoulouTile.java conatins different tiles to enhance the ability for the hero

+Controller.java contains the every action related to the movement

+GameInstruction.java contain the instruction for the game

+CharacterLocation.java link the player and the board

+Position.java contains the position object

+TileStatic.java contains the utils for printing the tile with different color

+ValidateMove.java validate the movement for the character

 ## Design Patterns implemented
 ---------------------------------------------------------------------------